 The purpose of this study is to better understand patient safety in the emergency department.
 Specifically we want to learn about the frequency, severity and preventability of adverse events occurring among children in the emergency department.
 This information will help us to improve the safety of emergency department care for all Canadian children.

 UPDATE: Enrollment in this study is now complete.
 More than 800 families participated in this trial.
 Our findings will be published in the coming year.Impact of Emergency Department Probiotic Treatment of Pediatric Gastroenteritis Randomized Controlled TrialThis National study is being done to improve the care of children who have acute gastroenteritis.
 Acute gastroenteritis is an infection or irritation of the digestive tract, particularly the stomach and intestine.
 It causes diarrhea and vomiting, as well as possible fever, nausea, stomach pains or cramps, and other symptoms.
 It is frequently referred to as the stomach flu or intestinal flu.
 Usually no medication is recommended for the treatment of gastro,. however, early research has shown that taking a probiotic, which are bacteria that are good for people, might help children with diarrhea and/or vomiting, stop sooner.
 Since we do not know if probiotics are helpful when given to children with mild diarrhea and vomiting, we do not know if giving a probiotic to children will reduce symptoms.
 The goal of this study is to find out if taking Lacidofil®, a specific type of probiotic, will reduce the severity of gastro symptoms in children who come to the emergency department.
 Our research team hopes to recruit approximately 180 children from CHEO.
 The study is also being conducted at four other pediatric hospitals in Canada.
-In total, 886 children will be recruited from the five hospitals.UPDATE: This study is currently enrolling in the CHEO Emergency Department.
-Thank you to the 175 patients who have participated so far.
+In total, 886 children will be recruited from the five hospitals.UPDATE: Enrollment is now completed and analysis of the data is underway!
+Stay tuned for the results.

 Short-Course Antimicrobial Therapy for Paediatric Respiratory Infection (SAFER)